bioexcel/qmmm_bpg/docs/input_preparation/QMMM_parameterisation.rst

 ---------------------------

-It is important that the bonds across the boundary are not expected to have large charge transfers, as there is no treatment for charge transfer through the QMMM bounadary.
+It is important that the bonds across the boundary are not expected to have large charge transfers, as there is no treatment for charge transfer through the QM-MM boundary.
 Cutting a C-C bond for example is usually a safe choice.

 The bonds can be identied through visualisation, e.g. vmd or other pdb viewer, or by observation